johnnykfeng/CRYPTO-NOTES/Bitcoin Transactions - from Send to Receive.md

 The TX file is broadcasts to all the btc nodes in the network.
 Each node checks the TX file and signature to verify it - like a bank that verifies your account balance before clearing your cheque.

 When a node receives a TX file, it keeps it in a holding area called Mempool (short for "memory pool").
 This concludes the broadcasting step.

+### Confirming
+Miners group the TX files together from the Mempool and create a "block".
+There is a limit to the number of TX files put in a block, so the TX that pays the highest mining fees are prioritized.
+Miners compete with each other to get their block into the blockchain.
+The